navrik/test_job/README.md

 # This is test job for an assessment.
-Maybe not fully completed but main idea should be understandable.
+Not fully completed, because I haven't experience with some services eg. Fargate tasks, but main idea should be understandable.